-Sun and Heat Exposure – In the desert, you just need to avoid exposure to the sun at all costs.
-Sunburns can be very serious, and heatstroke or heat exhaustion can prove fatal.
+Sun and Heat Exposure – In the desert, you need to avoid exposure to the sun at all costs.
+Sunburns can be severe, and heatstroke or heat exhaustion can prove fatal.
 It is advisable to wear a hat, sunscreen, and dark sunglasses.
 Even though it’s hot, plan on wearing light, loose long sleeve shirts, and long pants.
 Remember to reapply sunscreen periodically to any exposed areas.
 Time your walking in the early morning and late afternoon when the sun is not as intense.

-Insects and Biting Flies – Though generally not dangerous, these pesky critters can be bothersome and when the flies get to biting, it stings!
+Insects and Biting Flies – Though generally not dangerous, these pesky critters can be bothersome, and when the flies get to biting, it stings!
 Carry and use a good insect repellent.

 Automobile Care – You cannot take too many precautions for your automobile before traveling through the desert.
 Here is a list of things to think about:

 - Car Inspection — Before your trip, have your car thoroughly inspected by a competent mechanic.
 Carry spare hoses and belts in your trunk.

 - Keep tires at standard pressure.
 Soft tires can generate heat and cause blowouts.
 If you think the tires are riding hard, stop along the road for a few minutes; you will find that the tires cool quickly.

 - Frequently check the gasoline, oil, and water temperature gauges.
 Service stations can be miles apart in the desert.
 Carry additional oil and water for your car in your trunk.